Generlate/Generlate/README.md

 ### Hi! :grin:

-I'm Austen, a programmer :computer:, who is passionate about architecture :house_with_garden: .
+I'm Austen, a programmer :computer:, who is passionate about architecture :house_with_garden:.
 Some technologies I work with are Python, Html, Css, Typescript, Pytorch, Three.js, PostrgreSQL and Omniverse.
 My interest in machine learning lead me to start Generlate, a series of projects exploring generative ai.
 One day, I want to build machine-generated and managed cities!